Ask & You Shall Receive #12:

 Please note that none of these descriptions of worship in the Bible bear even the slightest resemblance to the rigid, stodgy, and stoic song services found in the vast majority of American denominational congregations on any given Sunday morning.

 Also please note that none of them are passive attitudes, mental mindsets, or thought patterns.
-They are all specific acts that we perform or postures that we assume, all with our physical bodies.
+They are all specific acts we perform or postures that we assume, all with our physical bodies.

 God Shows Up When We Worship Him

 But You are holy, enthroned in the praises of Israel.
-Psalm 22:3

 So what is the value of God’s presence?